Polariton dynamics in strongly interacting quantum many-body systems

-\emph{System.--} We consider atoms of mass $m$ with three atomic states $|b\rangle$, $|e\rangle$, and $|c\rangle$.
-A quantised light-field couples the $|b\rangle$ and $|e\rangle$ states with a single-photon coupling $g$, whereas a classical control field couples the $|e\rangle$ and $|c\rangle$ states with Rabi frequency $\Omega$, forming a so-called $\Lambda$-scheme as illustrated in Fig.~\ref{Fig1c}.
+We consider atoms of mass $m$ with three internal states $|b\rangle$, $|e\rangle$, and $|c\rangle$.
+A quantised probe beam couples the $|b\rangle$ and $|e\rangle$ states with a single-photon coupling $g$, whereas a classical control field couples the $|e\rangle$ and $|c\rangle$ states with Rabi frequency $\Omega$, forming a so-called $\Lambda$-scheme.
 Within the rotating wave approximation, the Hamiltonian can be written as